 Another benefit comes in applications involving polymer formation.
 Some polymer synthesis techniques utilize distillation columns.
 Because traditional distillation columns usually operate at high temperatures, the polymer product must be protected from degradation.
 By reducing the operating pressure of the distillation tower, the bottoms temperature can be lowered.
 In this case, lower temperature is necessary to prevent polymer degradation.

-Wintek has provided process vacuum systems to support distillation columns for numerous applications in the flavors, fragrance and biodiesel industries, among others.
+Wintek has provided process vacuum systems to support industrial vacuum distillation columns for numerous applications in the flavors, fragrance and biodiesel industries, among others.
 Typically, these applications require deep vacuum.
 Wintek has designed water or oil-sealed boosted liquid ring vacuum system packages with either steam jets or rotary lobe blowers to achieve the low operating pressures required.